rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 ## Description of this scenario

-The goal in this blog post is to deploy a Kafka cluster in Openshift, using the AMQStreams 1.4 operators (based in Strimzi version 0.17.x and Kafka 2.4.0) deployed as a cluster-admin, and giving strimzi-admin to a regular user to deploy Kafka clusters without being cluster-admin.
+The goal in this blog post is to deploy a Kafka cluster in OpenShift, using the AMQStreams 1.4 operators (based in Strimzi version 0.17.x and Kafka 2.4.0) deployed as a cluster-admin, and giving strimzi-admin to a regular user to deploy Kafka clusters without being cluster-admin.